 4. Tweet Wisely and Often

-Tweets are limited to 140 characters, which doesn’t leave a lot of wiggle room to craft a compelling message that encourages action.
-Consequently, it’s important every Tweet is strategically crafted with care: bolster the appeal of Tweets with links and visual content (images, videos, Vines), use trending hashtags, and Tweet during peak hours when most of your audience is likely to be online.
+Tweets are limited to 280 characters, which is much more versatile than the previous limit of 140 but still doesn’t leave a lot of wiggle room to craft a compelling message that encourages action.
+Consequently, it’s important every Tweet is strategically crafted with care: bolster the appeal of Tweets with links and visual content (images, videos, articles), use trending hashtags, and Tweet during peak hours when most of your audience is likely to be online.

 5. Offer Exclusive Deals